Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 # What industries offer the best pay for minorities?
-To find the industries that are most welcoming to minorities, I will answering the following questions:
+To find the industries that are most welcoming to minorities, I will answer the following questions:
 1. What are the average salaries for each gender by industry
 2. What are the average salaries for each gender with a college education by industry
 3. What are the average salaries for each race by industry